-Alexandria, a developer Building the Future of Life Science,™ with their tenant Vertex, a Boston-based biotech company and LPA, an award-winning architecture firm, along with McCullough came together to create the vision set by established Vertex.
-The company wanted to create a sophisticated and attractive work environment to recruit and retain the most talented research scientists in the world.
-The goal was to allow employees and visitors a place to gather, connect and enjoy the natural beauty of the Torrey Pines habitat.
+Alexandria Real Estate, a developer Building the Future of Life Science™; their tenant Vertex, a Boston-based biotech company; LPA, an award-winning architecture firm; along with McCullough, came together to create the new vision set by Vertex for their San Diego facility.
+A leader in transformative medicine for genetic disease, the company wanted to create a sophisticated and attractive work environment to recruit and retain the most talented research scientists in the world.
+The goal was to allow employees and visitors a place to gather, connect and enjoy the natural beauty of the area’s Torrey Pines habitat.

-During early meetings with the clients, we discussed how best to connect people with nature—an ideal that is infused into our company’s vision.
-Drawing from our knowledge of the historic Torrey Pines area, a geological feature within the reserve, known as taphoni, gave us an abstract inspiration to design a landscape that resembles these naturally forming cavities.
-The McCullough team developed a theme around these unique formations, which is visible throughout the site.
-For those occupying the building, the juxtapostion between the taphoni forms and Vertex’s vision complete a story that opens the door for conversation and discovery around the science developing at the company.
+Early on, it was made clear the task would include connecting the people of Vertex with their natural environment.
+Drawing from the knowledge of the historic Torrey Pines area, a geological feature within the reserve known as taphoni gave an abstract inspiration to design a landscape that resembles these naturally forming cavities.
+The landscape design team developed a theme around these unique formations, which is visible throughout the site.
+For those occupying the building, the juxtaposition between the taphoni forms and Vertex’s vision complete a story that opens the door for conversation and discovery around the science developing within the company.

-A main focus for our designers was to connect the exterior with the interior spaces.
-In addition to utilizing natural elements as inspiration, careful selection of plant material was considered to recreate the Torrey Pines habitat in a way that felt safe, comfortable and provides a sense of calm and relaxation.
-Large spaces were designed for company-wide events, medium-sized spaces for smaller groups and many small intimate spaces for guests to sit, dream, read or contemplate their day.
+A focus for the designers was to connect the exterior with the interior spaces.
+In addition to utilizing natural elements as inspiration, careful selection of plant material was considered to recreate the Torrey Pines habitat in a way that felt safe, comfortable, and provides a sense of calm and relaxation.
+Large spaces were designed for company-wide events, medium-sized spaces for smaller groups, and many small intimate spaces for guests to sit, dream, read or contemplate their day.